aman-1998/Zookeeper/README.md

 # Zookeeper Concepts:
 ZooKeeper is an open-source distributed coordination service designed to manage and coordinate large, distributed applications.
 It provides essential services like configuration management, synchronization, and distributed naming, enabling distributed applications to function smoothly by handling critical coordination tasks.
+Zookeeper was originally developed by **Yahoo!**

 ## Key Features of Apache ZooKeeper:
 <ol>